WILDLIFE -- An Amazing Evolutionary Path: Penguin

 - The South Island of New Zealand, known as a penguin paradise, is home to the largest number of penguin species.
 In fact, the island is believed to be where the very first penguins appeared.
-Little penguins, which at night slightly lean forward when walking back and forth between their nest and the sea, share features associated with early penguins, and forest-dwelling Fiordland crested penguins are believed to have gradually learned to breed in caves to avoid predators.
+Little penguins lean slightly forward when walking back and forth between their nest and the sea at night, and are said to share features with early penguins.
+And the forest-dwelling Fiordland crested penguins are believed to have gradually evolved to breed in caves to avoid predators.
 This episode takes a look at the penguins' lives and reveals the secrets of how the island turned from being their birthplace to becoming their paradise.